yoshimii/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is a visual representation of a web page in objects.
+This allows us and the browser to manipulate it.

 2. What is an event?

+An Event is an interaction with the web page.
+There are various types, but some common ones are click and scroll.
+Events can be triggered by the user or be automated by the browser.

 3. What is an event listener?

+An event listener creates a type of event that is expected to occur and a function (the event handler) to be called once that event is triggered.

 4. Why would we convert a NodeList into an Array?

+Since NodeLists are objects we cannot perform array methods on them.
+We convert them into arrays to make them useful.
+As arrays we can iterate over them and use as needed, using array methods.

 5. What is a component?

+A component is a chunk of reusable code.
+It is usually has stand alone functionality, meaning it's a useful program as is.

 ### Git Set up